| Title: | High Dimensional Data Visualization |

 Serial axes coordinate system (parallel or radial) is different from the

-Cartesian coordinate system or its transformed system (say polar
+Cartesian coordinate system or its transformed system (say polar in ggplot2)

 since it does not have a formal transformation